-The course work of QBM is designed to bridge the gap between quantitative and qualitative approaches in biosciences and provide students with cross- and interdisciplinary training.
+The QBM course work aims to provide students with cross- and interdisciplinary training to bridge the gap between quantitative and qualitative approaches in biosciences.

-- Primer Courses: To support the work in the Core Course, and build a stronger foundation in the disciplines outside a student’s primary field of training, we offer targeted feeder courses that are specifically designed to teach relevant basics to non-specialists.
-Depending on their background, life science students take primers in biophysics and statistics/bioinformatics, math/physics students take primers in life sciences and bioinformatics, and bioinformatics students take primers in biophysics and statistics.
+- Primer Courses: To build a stronger foundation in the disciplines outside a student’s primary field of training, we offer targeted feeder courses that are specifically designed to teach relevant basics to non-specialists.
+Depending on their background and needs, life science students take primers in biophysics and statistics/bioinformatics, math/physics students take primers in life sciences and bioinformatics, and bioinformatics students take primers in biophysics and statistics.

 - Lecture Series: QBM students suggest, invite and host external speakers at this monthly event.
 The lectures on QBM-relevant topics are complemented with a journal club with the guest speaker.